dart-lang/webdev/dwds/debug_extension/CONTRIBUTING.md

 ### Build and upload your local extension

-* Build the extension following the instructions above (note only dart2js works: pub run build_runner build web -o build -r)
+* Build the extension following the instructions above
 * Visit chrome://extensions
 * Toggle "Developer mode" on
 * Click the "Load unpacked" button